sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

     - If a `BUFFER_PROFILE` entry has name convention of `pg_lossless_<speed>_<length>_profile` and the same `dynamic_th` value as `DEFAULT_LOSSLESS_BUFFER_PARAMETER.default_dynamic_th`, it will be treated as a dynamically generated profile based on the port's speed and cable length.
 In this case it will be removed from the `CONFIG_DB`.
     - If a `BUFFER_PROFILE` item doesn't meet any of the above conditions, it will be treated as a `static` profile.

-After that, `Buffer Manager` will start as normal flow which will be described in the next section.
+After that, `Buffer Manager` will start as normal flow which will be described in the section "Daemon starts".

 #### Upgrade by warm reboot